 - In the case of limited space or budget constraint, you can install a couple of speakers right behind the viewers’ seats in the media room for a balanced sound.

 - If your budget permits, use wireless speakers to avoid cluttered wiring.
 However, you can also pre-wire the sound as well as lighting system into the dry walls and ceiling.

 - Conceal the speakers in a bookshelf or a cabinet box to hide them from plain view when the sound system is not in use.

 Here is a diagram that explains the arrangement of speakers for 5.1 systems.

 - When it comes to integrating a home theater in a living room, consider buying furniture that can transition from living room furnishing to comfortable seats in a media room.

 - The sofa or couch to be used as the home theater seating should face the screen from an optimal viewing distance.

 - More often than not, a living room can benefit from a flexible home theater seating arrangement.
 You can opt for stadium chairs, loveseats, or recliners that can be moved out of the living room when not in use.

 A home theater can be the perfect place to hang out with friends and family members to have some fun.
 Thanks to affordable home theater technology, you can convert a spare room in your house into a state-of-the-art media room without spending a fortune.
-However, setting up a home theater is no easy task.
+However, a home theater setup is no easy task.
 It requires careful planning and the process can be highly demanding.
 Fortunately, with the right planning tips and useful ideas, you can complete the process without a hitch.
 Hopefully, the above tips and ideas will help you achieve the desired results.